WildGenie/RE-EQTrainer/README.md

 EverQuest Hacking Program

-Project is written in C# and the inject DLL is written in C++.
-Both written with MS Visual Studio 2010.
+Project form is written in C#, inject DLL is written in C++.

 Program dependencies are listed in the readme.txt file in the eqtrainer/bin/release folder.